smok-serwis/tempsdb/README.md

 ## v0.5

+* if mmap is used, the kernel will be informed after loading the chunk that we don't need it's memory right now
 * both `Database`, `TimeSeries` and `Chunk` destructor will close and emit a warning if the user forgot to
 * if page_size is default, it won't be written as part of the metadata